My Brothers and I

 My Brothers and I (Mes frères et moi) is a 2021 French drama film directed by Yohan Manca.
 In June 2021, the film was selected to compete in the Un Certain Regard section at the 2021 Cannes Film Festival.
+It was also known as La Traviata, My Brothers and I when shown at the 2021 Leeds International Film Festival, where it won the Audience Award for a fiction feature.

 Release

 The film was released in theaters on 5 January 2022.
 It earned $329,106 from 185 theaters in its opening weekend.